Ouranosinc/Magpie/docs/permissions.rst

 Using ``effective`` query tells `Magpie` to rewind the :term:`Resource` tree from the requested :term:`Resource` up to the top-most :term:`Service` in order to accumulate all `Inherited Permissions`_ observed along the way for every encountered element.
 All :term:`Permission` that is applied *higher* to the requested :term:`Resource` are considered as if applied directly on it.
-Query ``inherited`` limits itself only to the specifically requested :term:`Resource`, without hierarchy resolution, but still considering :term:`Group` memberships.
+Query parameter ``inherited`` limits itself only to specifically requested :term:`Resource`, without hierarchy resolution, but still considering :term:`Group` memberships.
 For this reason, ``inherited`` *could* look the same to ``effective`` results if the :term:`Service` hierarchy is "flat", or if all :term:`Permission` can be found directly on the target :term:`Resource`, but it is not guaranteed.
 This is further important if the :term:`Service`'s type implementation provides custom methodology for parsing the hierarchy resolution (see :ref:`services` for more details).

 In summary, ``effective`` tells us *"which permissions does the user have access to for this resource"*, while ``inherited`` answers *"which permissions does the user have on this resource alone"*, and without any query, we